tomica00/ATEM-mini-fan-mod/README.md

 # ATEM Mini Pro ISO fan mod
 Easy hack for ATEM mini switchers to make the fan always run at max speed.
+Probably also works for ATEM extreme.

 All you need to do is cut the blue and the yellow wire from the fan connector.

+Be aware that this might void your warranty, but if you're careful enough I think it's possible to remove the label and the rubber pads without any damage.
+Of course, if you're gonna claim your warranty, you should reverse the mod.

 ## Tools